Summer on the beach. Something is always burning.

 5. Spray or drizzle a little cooking oil on the paper from the top.
 Up end it and do some on the bottom too.

 6. Load natural charcoal briquettes that are not impregnated with petroleum into the can – a large tomato can will take about ten, which is enough to start things off.

 7. Light the paper in several places from the bottom.

 8. Set the can on the briquette grate of the barbecue grill and leave it for ten minutes.
 The charcoal at the bottom will be nice and hot.

 9. Gently lift the can (with tongs!) to let the glowing coals fall out the bottom.

 10. Heap more coals around and over the lit coals.

 11. Proceed as usual with the rest of your grilling fun and pat yourself on the back for grilling without petroleum.

-There are a ton of sites out there selling charcoal lighting chimneys, or offering videos on how to make a charcoal lighting chimney “for less than $20.”
+There are a ton of sites that sell charcoal lighting chimneys.
+Some even offer videos on how to make a charcoal lighting chimney “for less than $20.”
 Good lord.
 Spending any money at all on this is for schmucks.
 All it takes a couple of flicks of the wrist and you’ll be grilling sans petroleum.